MarkNoble-1/portfolio/README.md

 ### **Summary:**

 In this project I used statistical analysis, a/b testing, and data visualization to determine whether the new landing page of an online news portal is more effective at converting viewers to subscribers than the current landing page.
-I answered the following 4 questions regarding user data.
+I answered the following questions regarding user data:

 1. Do the users spend more time on the new landing page than the existing landing page?
 2. Is the conversion rate (the proportion of users who visit the landing page and get converted) for the new page greater than the conversion rate for the old page?